volny/flask-openid/README.md

 - If you need to record a new migration `./upgrade_db.py`
 - If you need to downgrade the db to an old format `./downgrade_db.py`

+the `tmp/` folder is for flask-openID files.
+When moving to OAuth it can be deleted.